The Energy Bill Relief Fund was a direct energy bill rebate provided by the Australian Government.

 The Commonwealth Government has announced a $1.8 billion extension of the 2024-25 Energy Bill Relief Fund.
 Victorian households and eligible small businesses with electricity bills may receive up to $150 in Energy Bill Relief from 1 July 2025.

-Rebates will be automatically applied to your electricity bill in two $75 quarterly instalments by your energy relater.
+Rebates will be automatically applied to your electricity bill in 2 $75 quarterly instalments by your energy relater.
 Most customers do not need to take any action to receive their Energy Bill Relief.

-As part of the extension, eligible customers in embedded networks can apply for their payment of $150 through the Victorian Energy Compare website from 1 July 2025.
+As part of the extension, eligible customers in embedded networks can apply for their payment of $150 through the Victorian Energy Compare website from 1 July to 30 September 2025.

 To access the energy bill relief rebate, households must: